LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 When you want to look up a value, use the hash map to find the offset in the data file, seek to that location, and read the value.

-This is essentially what `Bitcask` (the default storage engine in Riak) does.
+This is essentially what `Bitcask` (the default storage engine in *Riak*) does.
 A storage engine like `Bitcask` is well suited to situations where the value for each key is **updated frequently**.

-**To Avoid out of disk space:** Break the log into segments of a certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file.We can then perform **compaction** on these segments by throwing away duplicate keys in the log, and keeping only the most recent update for each key.
-Since compaction often makes segments much smaller, we can also merge several segments together at the same time as performing the compaction.
-Such process can be done in the background thread.
+**To Avoid out of disk space:**

+1. Break the log into segments of a certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file.
+2. We can then perform **compaction** on these segments by throwing away duplicate keys in the log, and keeping only the most recent update for each key.
+3. Since compaction often makes segments much smaller, we can also merge several segments together at the same time as performing the compaction.
+4. Segments are never modified after they have been written, so the merged segment is written to a new file.
+5. Such process can be done in the background thread.
 We continue to serve read and write requests as normal using the old segment files and switch read requests to using the new merged segment once the process is done.
+6. Each segment now has its own in-memory hash table, mapping keys to file offsets.
+In order to find the value for a key, we first check the most recent segment’s hash map; if the key is not present we check the second-most-recent segment, and so on.
+The merging process keeps the number of segments small, so lookups don’t need to check many hash maps.

-Lots of detail goes into making this simple idea work in practice.
-Briefly, some of the issues that are important in a real implementation are:
+**Some of the issues that are important in a real implementation are:**

-**File Format**
+- File Format
+  CSV is not the best format for a log.
 It’s faster and simpler to use a binary format that first encodes the length of a string in bytes, followed by the raw string (without need for escaping).

-**Deleting Records**
+- Deleting Records

-If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a tombstone).
+  If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a *tombstone*).
 When log segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key.

-**Crash recovery**
+- Crash recovery
   If the database is restarted, the in-memory hash maps are lost.
 In principle, you can restore each segment’s hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
 However, that might take a long time if the segment files are large, which would make server restarts painful.
-Bitcask speeds up recovery by storing a snapshot of each segment’s hash map on disk, which can be loaded into memory more quickly.
+  - *Bitcask* speeds up recovery by storing a snapshot of each segment’s hash map on disk, which can be loaded into memory more quickly.

-**Partially written records**
+- Partially written records
   The database may crash at any time, including halfway through appending a record to the log.
-Bitcask files include checksums, allowing such corrupted parts of the log to be detected and ignored.
+  - *Bitcask* files include checksums, allowing such corrupted parts of the log to be detected and ignored.

-**Concurrency control**
+- Concurrency control
-As writes are appended to the log in a strictly sequential order, a common imple‐ mentation choice is to have only one writer thread.
+  As writes are appended to the log in a strictly sequential order, a common implementation choice is to have only one writer thread.
 Data file segments are append-only and otherwise immutable, so they can be read concurrently by multiple threads.

-**Why append-only design is good**
+  - One Writer, multiple readers

+**Advantage of append-only logs:**

 - Appending and segment merging are sequential write operations, which are generally much faster than random writes.
 - Concurrency and crash recovery are much simpler if segment files are append-only or immutable.
-For example, you don’t have to worry about the case where a crash happened while a value was being overwritten, leaving you with a file containing part of the old and part of the new value spliced together.
+  - For example, you don’t have to worry about the case where a crash happened while a value was being overwritten, leaving you with a file containing part of the old and part of the new value spliced together.

 - Merging old segments avoids the problem of data files getting fragmented over time.

-**The hash table index also has limitations**
+**The hash table index‘s limitations**

-- The hash table must fit in memory.In principle, you could maintain a hash map on disk, but unfortunately it is difficult to make an on-disk hash map perform well.
+- The hash table must fit in memory.
+  - In principle, you could maintain a hash map on disk, but unfortunately it is difficult to make an on-disk hash map perform well.
 It requires a lot of random access I/O, it is expensive to grow when it becomes full, and hash collisions require fiddly logic.

 - Range queries are not efficient.
-For example, you cannot easily scan over all keys between kitty00000 and kitty99999—you’d have to look up each key individually in the hash maps.
+  - For example, you cannot easily scan over all keys between kitty00000 and kitty99999—you’d have to look up each key individually in the hash maps.

-#### Sorted String Table(SSTable)
+### Sorted String Table(SSTable)

-The sequence of key-value pairs is sorted by key.
+The sequence of key-value pairs is sorted by key, such format called *Sorted String Table*.

 Advantage over `Index Hash Table`:

 - Merging segments is simple and efficient, even if the files are bigger than the available memory.
-Start reading the input files side by side, look at the first key in each file, copy the lowest key (according to the sort order) to the output file, and repeat.
-This produces a new merged segment file, also sorted by key.When multiple segments contain the same key, we can keep the value from the most recent segment and discard the values in older segments.
+  - Start reading the input files side by side, look at the first key in each file, copy the lowest key (according to the sort order) to the output file, and repeat.
+This produces a new merged segment file, also sorted by key.
+  - When multiple segments contain the same key, we can keep the value from the most recent segment and discard the values in older segments.
-- Not need to keep indexing of all keys, an in-memory index to tell you the offsets for some of the keys, but it can be sparse: one key for every few kilobytes of segment file is sufficient, because a few kilobytes can be scanned very quickly.
+- Not need to keep indexing of all keys, since it's in order, an in-memory index can tell you the offsets for some of the keys, but it can be sparse: one key for every few kilobytes of segment file is sufficient, because a few kilobytes can be scanned very quickly.
 - Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk.
 Each entry of the sparse in-memory index then points at the start of a compressed block.
 Besides saving disk space, compression also reduces the I/O bandwidth use.

-##### How it works
+#### Constructing and maintaining SSTables

 - When a write comes in, add it to an in-memory balanced tree data structure (for example, a red-black tree).
-This in-memory tree is sometimes called a `memtable`.
+  - This in-memory tree is sometimes called a `memtable`.

 - When the `memtable` gets bigger than some threshold—typically a few megabytes, write it out to disk as an SSTable file.
-This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
+  - This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
 The new SSTable file becomes the most recent segment of the database.
 While the SSTable is being written out to disk, writes can continue to a new `memtable` instance.

 - In order to serve a read request, first try to find the key in the `memtable`, then in the most recent on-disk segment, then in the next-older segment, etc.
 - From time to time, run a merging and compaction process in the background to combine segment files and to discard overwritten or deleted values.

-**It only suffers from one problem**
+**Crash safe for memtable**

-If the database crashes, the most recent writes (which are in the memtable but not yet written out to disk) are lost.
-In order to avoid that problem, we can keep a separate log on disk to which every write is immediately appended.
-That log is not in sorted order, but that doesn’t matter, because its only purpose is to restore the `memtable` after a crash.
+If the database crashes, the data in memtable which have not yet written out to disk will be lost.
+We can keep a separate log on disk to which every write is immediately appended.

+- That log is not in sorted order, but that doesn’t matter, because its only purpose is to restore the `memtable` after a crash.
 Every time the `memtable` is written out to an SSTable, the corresponding log can be discarded.

+Storage engines that are based on this principle of merging and compacting sorted files are often called *Log-Structured Merge-Tree* (LSM) storage engines.

+> _**Lucene**_, an indexing engine for full-text search used by Elasticsearch and Solr, uses a similar method for storing its *term dictionary*.
+A full-text index is much more complex than a key-value index but is based on a similar idea: given a word in a search query, find all the documents (web pages, product descriptions, etc.) that mention the word.
+This is implemented with a key-value structure where the key is a word (a *term*) and the value is the list of IDs of all the documents that contain the word (the *postings list*).
+>
+> In Lucene, this mapping from term to postings list is kept in SSTable-like sorted files, which are merged in the background as needed.

-##### Performance Optimisations
+#### Performance Optimisations

 **Search for non-exist key**

-Search non-exist key may required scan the whole database, can use additional Bloom filters to avoid scan the entire database.
+Search non-exist key may required scan the whole database, can use additional *Bloom filters* to avoid scan the entire database.

 > _**Note:**_ `Bloom filter` is a memory-efficient data structure for approximating the contents of a set.
 It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.

-**Compaction and Merge**
+**Strategies to determine the order and timing of how SSTables are compacted and merged**

-In `size-tiered` compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
+- `size-tiered` compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
+  - HBase uses size-tiered, Cassandra

-In `leveled` compaction, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space.
+- In `leveled` compaction, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space.

-**Summary**
+  - LevelDB and RocksDB use leveled compaction, Cassandra

+#### Summary

-Even though there are many subtleties, the basic idea of LSM-trees—keeping a cascade of SSTables that are merged in the background—is simple and effective.
+The basic idea of LSM-trees—keeping a cascade of SSTables that are merged in the background:

-Even when the dataset is much bigger than the available memory it continues to work well.
-Since data is stored in sorted order, you can efficiently perform range queries (scanning all keys above some minimum and up to some maximum).
+- is simple and effective
+- dataset that bigger than available memory can still work well
+- efficiently perform range queries due to sorted order

-Because the disk writes are sequential the LSM-tree can support remarkably high write throughput.
+- support remarkably high write throughput thanks to sequential writes

-### Page-Oritented Storage
+## Page-Oritented Storage

-#### B-Tree
+#### B-Trees

 B-trees break the database down into fixed-size *blocks* or *pages*, traditionally 4 KB in size (sometimes bigger), and read or write one page at a time.
 This design corresponds more closely to the underlying hardware, as disks are also arranged in fixed-size blocks.